Old Ordnance Survey Maps of Cambridgeshire

 • Here are the details of maps for Wisbech:

-This very detailed map gives good coverage of the town of Wisbech, an area stretching from Barton Lane Crossing eastward to Clarkson Avenue, and from Leverington Road southward to Victoria Road.
+These very detailed maps give good coverage of the town of Wisbech, an area stretching from Barton Lane Crossing eastward to Clarkson Avenue, and from Leverington Road southward to Victoria Road.
 Features include New Wisbech, The Castle, Cattle Market, Wisbech Canal, River Nene, St Peter & St Paul's church, New Walsoken, Bowthorpe, East Field, St Augustine's church, workhouse.
 The complicated railway information includes MGN Joint line with Wisbech station, GER Harbour branch, GER Goods station off Oldfield Lane.
 Coverage extends westward along Barton Lane to the railway crossing.
-A directory of private residents is on the reverse.

 • Follow this link for a complete list of our Cambridgeshire maps.